DECO3801-Segfault-Coredump/hermes/README.md

 To edit these options: Go to Run -> Edit configurations, go to Lwjgl3Launcher, click "Modify options", then check "Add VM options".
 In the field labeled "VM options", paste the arguments.

-- `-Ddebug=true`: Enable debug features (e.g. mouse unlocked, debug menu shown by default)
+- `-Ddebug`: Enable debug features (e.g. debug menu shown by default)
-- `-Dnohermes=true`: Disable loading Hermes to reduce launch times when working on Atlas graphics
+- `-Dnohermes`: Disable loading Hermes to reduce launch times when working on Atlas graphics
+- `-Dnolockmouse`: Disables mouse input capturing, useful for breakpoint debugging
+- `-Duvtexturing`: Transitions to `UVTexturingScreen` after load to texture building UVs instead of normal Atlas

 ## Licence
 Unfortunately (or fortunately, depending on who you ask), the University of Queensland owns all the IP to